 MUGGING RISK: LOW

 There are low chances of getting mugged or kidnapped in this city, although it is advised to remain cautious and avoid poorly lit and deserted streets and areas.
 If you find yourself in such a situation, hand over your belongings immediately.

-Bordeaux is very safe to travel to, if you are a female traveling solo.
-Apart from a few general precaution rules you should apply, such as not walking alone in poorly lit and deserted areas, not finding yourself in strange company at night, etc, you can relax because France is very safe in this respect.
+Bordeaux is very safe to travel to if you are a female traveling solo.
+Apart from a few general precaution rules, you should apply, such as not walking alone in poorly lit and deserted areas, not finding yourself in a strange company at night, etc, you can relax because France is very safe in this respect.

 So...
 How Safe Is Bordeaux Really?

 Bordeaux is a very safe city to visit, with a couple of dangers to be wary of, though like in many other cities in France, its safety has been mildly compromised during the last couple of years, due to numerous terrorist attacks.